Which bucket is best?

 A. For each maintenance item, identify the quantity of each item used over a 12 month period.
 Items used include those taken from site stores and those purchased directly from external suppliers.

-B. Estimate the cost to replace each maintenance item:
+B. Estimate the cost to replace each maintenance item from the sum of:

 - Material cost – from purchasing;